amazon-ion/ion-go/README.md

 }
 ```

-In order to Marshal/Unamrshal Ion values with annotation, we use a Go struct of type []stirng and tag it with
+In order to Marshal/Unamrshal Ion values with annotation, we use an Go struct with two fields,

-`ion:",annotation"`.
-The other field would be what our Ion value can fit in (both in terms of type and size).
+1. one field of type `[]string` and tagged  with `ion:",annotation"`.
+1. the other field with appropriate type and optional tag to hold our Ion value.
 For instance,
 to Marshal `age::20`, it must be in a struct as below:
 ```GO
   type foo struct {